JSQLParser/JSqlParser/src/site/sphinx/unsupported.rst

 Procedural SQL
 =======================================

-This is the one substantial gap.
-JSQLParser parses **statements**, not stored programs.
-Anonymous blocks with declarations, cursors, exception handlers and loops are outside its scope:
+Procedural-language support is partial.
+Accepting a block or routine definition does not necessarily mean that its body is parsed into a statement tree.
+Select the relevant dialect as described in :ref:`Choose a Dialect`.

 .. code-block:: sql
-    :caption: Oracle PL/SQL — not supported
+    :caption: Oracle anonymous block — supported with Dialect.ORACLE

     DECLARE
         num NUMBER;